-Dr. Nate Fogel and his team can get you treatment you need today.
+Dr. Nate Fogel and his team can get you the treatment you need today.
 No appointment necessary, call now for help: 410-505-7916

 If you’re in a dental emergency and need dental care in Columbia, MD we are stocked to handle all manner of dental emergencies.
 Whether you’re dealing with a chipped or broken tooth, emergency tooth pain or need an emergency root canal, we’ll bring our signature level of care to your emergency needs.
 To help you get the best care for your emergency dental need, here are some emergency dental frequently asked questions:

 In general, hospital emergency rooms do not have a dentist on staff.
-Walk ins to an emergency room would be given antibiotics or pain medication and told to contact their dentist.
+Walk-ins to an emergency room would be given antibiotics or pain medication and told to contact their dentist.
 Your oral care provider should be the first person you contact in a dental emergency.
 Can they pull teeth in the emergency room?
 No, it is illegal for anyone other than a dentist to perform an emergency tooth extraction, emergency root canal or any other dental care.

 Is a chipped tooth a dental emergency?
 Most likely no, unless the tooth is causing you severe pain.
 In general, lost fillings, cracked teeth, broken or damaged retainers, or dull toothaches are considered non-urgent dental emergencies.
-Urgent dental emergencies include persistent bleeding, facial trauma resulting in a knocked out tooth or fractured facial bones, jaw injury, painful swelling, signs of infection that could indicate an abscess or emergency toothache.
-In these situations you should contact an emergency oral surgeon.
+Urgent dental emergencies include persistent bleeding, facial trauma resulting in a knocked out tooth or fractured facial bones, jaw injury, painful swelling, signs of infection that could indicate an abscess or an emergency toothache.
+In these situations, you should contact an emergency oral surgeon.

 If you are in need of an emergency tooth extraction, emergency root canal or any other dental emergency, contact your emergency oral surgeon immediately.
-Your dentist should allow walk ins, no appointment necessary, for dental emergencies.
+Your dentist should allow walk-ins, no appointment necessary, for dental emergencies.
 If you are concerned about emergency dental with no insurance, let your dentist know up front so they can explain to you your options.

 An abscessed tooth is an infection at the root of the tooth between the tooth and the gum.
 It can be caused by tooth decay, gingivitis or trauma to the tooth.
 The most common symptoms are a severe emergency toothache, sensitivity to temperatures and pressure, fever, swelling in your face or cheek and swollen lymph nodes under your jaw or in your neck.

-Routine teeth cleaning and checkups is the best way to prevent many dental emergencies such as an abscess or other infection or loose fillings, crowns or veneers.
+Routine teeth cleaning and checkups are the best way to prevent many dental emergencies such as an abscess or other infection or loose fillings, crowns or veneers.
 Wearing a mouthguard during sports can also prevent many accidents that could lead to dental emergencies.

-Want to know more about any of our types of general dental services in Columbia, MD?
 Click into each page for more information and, of course, don’t hesitate to reach out!

 Pineview Dental is proud to operate near you and support the communities of Columbia, Ellicott City, Laurel, Fort Meade, Hanover, Odenton, Elkridge, Clarksville, Halethorpe, Arbutus, Jessup and Howard County.